 Read our posts on

-Castles and Palaces | From the extremely popular Pena Palace to the lesser-known Monserrate, here are the 7 most beautiful castles you should you visit in Sintra.
+Castles and Palaces | From the extremely popular Pena Palace to the lesser-known Monserrate, here are the 7 most beautiful castles you should visit in Sintra.

 Pena Palace | Got any questions on Pena Palace and Parks?
 Find all your answers in this ultimate travel guide for Pena.

 Sintra train travel | Traveling from Lisbon to Sintra by train?
-Find all details in this Sintra train travel guide.
+This Sintra train travel guide has all the details.

 Planning a Sintra day trip from Lisbon?
 Looking for the best things to do in Sintra Portugal in one day?
 Grab this amazing one day Sintra itinerary with the best things to do in Sintra, best castles, best food, and lots of tips to plan the most awesome day trip to Sintra from Lisbon. #Sintra #Portugal